540/CleanCode/src/SOLID/LiskovSubstitutionPrinciple/Readme.md

 This is the expected behavior, because when we use inheritance we assume that the child class inherits everything that the superclass has.
 The child class extends the behavior but never reduces it.

+## ¿ What are the benefits of using the Liskov substitution principle ?

+1 - It promotes coherence and consistency in class design, which makes code easier to understand and maintain.

+2 - Contributes to code reuse, as derived classes can be used in place of base classes in different contexts without introducing unexpected bugs.

+3 - It promotes a more robust and flexible design, which facilitates the extension and evolution of the software over time.

+In short, Liskov's substitution principle is a valuable guide for the design of class hierarchies in object-oriented programming, improving software quality and reliability.

 ## Error case

 In the BranchOffice we are breaking the principle that objects of a subclass should be able to be replaced by objects of the superclass without affecting the code.